 Concord, CA 94524-4004

-As of 2012, students who score below a certain score must participate in the CSU Early Start Program.
-Early Start requires students to take classes that focus on strengthening English and/or math skills in the summer before their freshmen year.
-Students who score below 138 on the EPT and/or below 50 on the ELM will be required to participate in Early Start.
+As of 2012, students who score below these cut scores, must participate in the CSU Early Start Program.
+The Early Start Program requires students to take classes that focus on strengthening English and/or math skills in the summer before their freshman year.
+Students who score below 147 on the EPT and below 50 on the ELM will be required to participate in Early Start.

-In addition to the total EPT score, students receive separate scores on the component parts of the EPT: Reading Skills, Composing Skills, and the Essay.
+In addition to your total EPT score, you will receive separate scores on the component parts of the EPT: Reading Skills, Composing Skills and the Essay.
 The Reading Skills and Composing Skills scores are reported on the same 120- to 180-point scale on which the total score is reported.
-The Essay score is different: the essay will be read by one member of the CSU English faculty and the scores range from a high of 6 to a low of 1.
+The Essay score is different: Your essay will be read by at least one member of the CSU English faculty and the scores range from a high of 6 to a low of 0.
+Blank or off-topic papers receive a score of 0.

-Students who participate in EAP will receive their status on the California Standardized Testing and Reporting (CA STAR) Grade 11 Student Report.
+Students who participate in EAP will receive their status by mail.
+Students who participate in EAP will receive their status by mail.
 The possible EAP statuses are: